M-rcus/OnlyFans-Cookie-Helper/README.md

 ### Preview

+**FYI**: This is an old screenshot, but the popup looks practically identical.
-**FYI**: As of v1.0.1 the `"fp": "xxxxxxxxxxxx"` value is no longer included, as it's no longer being used by the software.
+As of v1.0.1 the `"fp": "xxxxxxxxxxxx"` value is no longer included, as it's no longer being used by the software.

 ![Preview of extension](https://i.marcus.pw/ss/2020-09-03_m5qLXS.png)